sciactive/nymphjs/README.md

 You can also set up a REST server to use Nymph remotely, a PubSub server to receive updates for queries, and a user and group management system to provide registration and access control.

+Check out the [user guide](https://nymph.io/user-guide/introduction) for information about how to use Nymph once you have it set up.

 # Nymph.js Packages

 ## [Nymph](packages/nymph)